8 Must-Know Answers Before Buying A Greenhouse Tubular Heater (Nov 2024 update)

 Minimalistic design

-A tubular heater has a compact design that is ideal for both small and large greenhouses.
-While fan heaters can be bulky and boiler heaters run unsightly pipes through your shed, a tubular heater is small enough to be tucked away and still provides ample heating.
+The tubular heater has a compact design that is ideal for both small and large greenhouses.
+While fan heaters can be bulky and boiler heaters run unsightly pipes through your shed, a tubular heater is small enough to be tucked away and still provides ample heat.
 You can install one under shelves, in corners, or next to your tools in a greenhouse.

 Uses less power